qgis/QGIS-Documentation/source/docs/user_manual/introduction/general_tools.rst

 The button |showMapTheme| allows you to configure **Map Themes** in the legend.
 These themes are helpful to quickly switch between different preconfigured layer combinations and can also be used in print layout.
+The map theme also records which layers, groups or legend items are expanded or collapsed.

 To create a map theme, activate the layers you want to include and configure the desired layer styles.
-Then press the |showMapTheme| button and choose :menuselection:`Add Theme...` from the drop-down menu and enter a name for the new theme.
+Then press the |showMapTheme| button and choose :menuselection:`Add Theme...` from the drop-down menu and enter a name.
-In the map theme it is also recorded which layers, groups or legend items that are expanded or collapsed.
-The new theme is listed at the bottom of the drop-down menu and can be restored by clicking on it.
+The new theme is listed in the lower part of the drop-down menu and can be restored by clicking on it.

-The :menuselection:`Replace Theme -->` option allows you to overwrite an existing theme with the currently enabled layers and their styles while the :menuselection:`Remove Current Theme` button deletes the active theme.
+The :menuselection:`Replace Theme -->` option allows you to overwrite an existing theme with the currently visible layers, their collapse state and current style while the :menuselection:`Remove Current Theme` button deletes the active theme.

 All configured themes are also accessible in the print layout.
 This allows you